sbunivedu/db-sql-social-tdeyoung7/README.md

 1. Find the names of all students who are friends with someone named Gabriel.
 1. Find all students who do not appear in the Likes table (as a student who likes or is liked) and return their names and grades.
-1. Find the name and grade of all students who are liked by more than one other student.
+1. (*) Find the name and grade of all students who are liked by more than one other student.
-1. (optional challenge problem) For every student who likes someone 2 or more grades younger than themselves, return that student's name and grade, and the name and grade of the student they like.
+1. (*) For every student who likes someone 2 or more grades younger than themselves, return that student's name and grade, and the name and grade of the student they like.
+1. (**) Find names and grades of students who only have friends in the same grade.
+Return the result sorted by grade, then by name within each grade.
+  (what about students with no friends?)
+1. (***) For each student A who likes a student B where the two are not friends, find if they have a friend C in common (who can introduce them!).
+For all such trios, return the name and grade of A, B, and C.
+1. (**) Find the difference between the number of students in the school and the number of different first names.
+1. (**) What is the average number of friends per student?
+(Your result should be just one number.)
+1. (***) Find the number of students who are either friends with Cassandra or are friends of friends of Cassandra.
+Do not count Cassandra, even though technically she is a friend of a friend.
+1. (***) Find the name and grade of the student(s) with the greatest number of friends.

 ## Setup MySQL on Cloud 9
 Install MySQL database engine on command line if you haven't done so: